 What shall I bring to the test site?

 Test takers must bring a picture ID to the test.
 No books, cell phones, smart watches, electronic devices or resources of any kind are allowed in the testing area.
 After registering, you will receive an email with a confirmation number.
 Please print this and bring it to the test site.
 The confirmation number will be your log in name.

 To register for the EIPA Written Test, go to https://boystown.csod.com/default.aspx?c=eipawt.
 Select the state link of your choice for detailed information about registration opening dates, registration deadlines, and cancelation instructions.
 Scroll to the bottom of the page to see state testing locations, dates and times.

 I registered for the test but I now need to cancel.
 How do I cancel the test?

 Cancellations must be made a minimum of 5 full days before the scheduled date and time of test reservation.
-A $40.00 processing fee will be charged for canceled registrations.
+A $40.00 processing fee will be charged for all canceled registrations.
 Cancellations must be made online by logging into the Boys Town Learning Center account (created at the time of registration).
 Emails and phone calls are not accepted as a cancellation.
+(Step by step cancellation steps are below.)
 Canceling after the 5-day deadline or failing to appear for an exam will result in the forfeiture of your exam fee.
-Step-by-step cancellation instructions are found on the website www.classroominterpreting.org, EIPA, EIPA written test and knowledge standards.

 How shall I prepare for the exam?